offbynull/learn/Biology/input/input.md

 ## Cell

-`{bm} Cell`s are the `{bm-ri} basic` unit of living things / the building blocks of life.
+`{bm} Cell`s are the `{bm-skip} basic` unit of living things / the building blocks of life.
 They're tiny structures that encapsulate information and machinery that allows them to replicate/reproduce and perform other important functions (e.g. appendages to move around).

 ```{note}
 Viruses are not cells but they may also be considered living because they reproduce in a roundabout way: the require machinery in the host cell to reproduce.